SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

-As for the low-level state-only skill-conditioned diffusion planning, we incorporate a diffusion loss $\mathcal{L}_{\mathit{diff}}$ as per Eq.~\ref{eq:loss_diff}, ensuring our model's state predictions are in line with both the skill guidance and temporal dynamics observed in expert demonstrations.
+Lastly, for the low-level state-only skill-conditioned diffusion execution, we incorporate a diffusion loss $\mathcal{L}_{\mathit{diff}}$ as per Eq.~\ref{eq:loss_diff}, ensuring our model's state predictions are in line with both the skill guidance and temporal dynamics observed in expert demonstrations.
 Here, we take $\boldsymbol{y}(\btau) = \Lambda(\vct{z})$ with $\vct z$ derived from Eq.~\ref{eq:cont_z} and Eq.~\ref{eq:vq_z}.

 To be noted, we train our \alias with two optimizers, one for inverse dynamics model with $\mathcal{L}_{inv}$ and the other for overall parameters of high-level skill abstraction and low-level planning with $\mathcal{L}_{\mathrm{VQ}} + \lambda \mathcal{L}_{\mathit{diff}}$, where $\lambda$ is a loss weight.
 This carefully constructed loss architecture enables \alias to excel in a multi-task environment, generalizing across tasks by simply substituting the inverse dynamics model $\Psi(\cdot)$ specific to each new task's requirements.